Vision Problems in Children

 - Squinting or frowning while he or she looks at objects

 - Medical conditions such as diabetes, cerebral palsy, or juvenile rheumatoid arthritis (JRA)

-- Certain genes passed from a parent to his child
+- Certain genes passed from a parent to his or her child

 - Certain medicines, such as seizure medicine

 What eye problems may my child be born with?

 - Retinopathy of prematurity (ROP) is when abnormal blood vessels develop in your baby's retinas.
 The retina is the part of the eye that captures light and sends information to the brain.
 ROP happens in premature babies or low birth weight babies.
 ROP most often affects both eyes.

 - A cataract is a clouding of the eye's lens.
 The lens is on the front of the eye.
 The lens helps focus light to create an image of what your child sees.
 Cataracts may affect one or both eyes.